Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

 * In the *Algorithms*-tab, locate and open **Solar Energy on Building Envelopes** from the *Processor*.
 Leave all settings as default but change the following:

     - Set the *Input building and ground DSM* to **DSM_KRbig.tif**
     - *Wall height raster* should be an *Algorithm Output*.
-This can be selected from the *Wall height raster* drop down menu.
+This is changed by clicking the button to the left of the *Wall height raster* selection bar.
 Choose the height raster from the *Wall Height and Aspect*-tool added before.
     - Do the same for the *Wall aspect raster* but now choose the aspect raster from *Wall Height and Aspect*-tool.
     - Change UTC to 1.
     - Add an *Input Meteorological File* (**GBG_TMY_1977.txt** found in the input data for this tuorial).